 In captivity, Wyoming white clownfish tend to live for 3-5 years.
 In the wild, clownfish can live up to 10 years.
 The difference is usually the use of the wrong anemone.
 Only 10/1000 types of anemones are able to house clownfish.

-Types of Clownfish
+Types of Clownfish for sale

 Contrary to popular belief, there are more than 30 different species of clownfish.
 There are six main groups.
 There is the Skunk Complex, Percula Complex, Clarkii Complex, Maroon Complex, Tomato Complex and Saddleback Complex.